crodriguez1a/ml-nano/lessons.md

 	- to reduce the height and width, we add max pooling layers
 	- goal is an array that is quite deep but relatively small height and width
 	- This will gradually takes spatial data and record the contents of the image, this removes the need for pixels to remain together in order to be interpreted
-	- Finall we can flatten and feed to one or more fully connected layers
+	- Finally we can flatten and feed to one or more fully connected layers
 	- reminder: output layers always match number of classes
 	- Things to Remember
 		- Always add a ReLU activation function to the Conv2D layers in your CNN.
 With the exception of the final layer in the network, Dense layers should also have a ReLU activation function.